denismm/mystical_ps/README.md

 ### User Sigils
 Sigils for new functions or names can be added to `sigil_bank` at runtime.
 They should fit into the 1-unit square centered on the origin, so no coordinate should be more than 0.5 (of course, you can transform your coordinate system for convenience).
 If you use `nstroke` instead of `stroke` you will get the same calligraphic effect as the standard sigils.

 Sigils for user variables can be designed with any sigil system.
-My examples use letter collision, inspired by Spare's Chaos Magick system, but anything that turns a word into a symbol will work - kameas, wheels, Square Word Calligraphy, illustration, puns, etc.
+My examples use letter collision, inspired by Spare's Chaos Magick system, but anything that turns a word into a symbol will work - kameas, wheels, Square Word Calligraphy, Circular Gallifreyan, sitelen sitelen, illustration, puns, etc.

 ## Ligature for /name { circle } def